oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

 While building the rest of the robot, you'll record the actions that the robot completes using the recorder, all while harnessing the power of control and power of the low-code capabilities.
 We will navigate the Fusion pages using UI actions (e.g. mouse clicks, keyboard entries), which will automatically generate the relevant robot actions on the flow.

-1. Open the browser window where the credentials were entered in the previous task.
-Click **Sign In** to proceed to the next screen in ERP Cloud.
+1. Open the browser window with the Oracle Cloud ERP login page.
+Enter the provided credentials and click **Sign In** to proceed to the ERP Cloud landing page.

     ![ERP Cloud login](images/erp-cloud_login.png " ")

-    We will start the robot recording after the login screen.
+    We will start the robot recording after the login action.

 2. Return to the browser tab running the robot designer.
 On the robot designer canvas, click the **Login** action to enable the record button.